sammy007/bitmarcy/README.md

 BitMarcy
 ==========

-This is stunning BitMark (BTM) IRC bot.
+This is stunning Bitmark (BTM) IRC bot.

 Usage
 =====